Douglas H. Fisher: General Assembly

 Fisher served in the Assembly on the Agriculture and Natural Resources (as Chair), the Regulated Professions Committee,Budget, the Telecommunications and Utilities Committee and the Intergovernmental Relations Commission.

 New Jersey Secretary of Agriculture

 The New Jersey Board of Agriculture voted in February 2009 to nominate Fisher for the position of New Jersey Secretary of Agriculture, 6-2.
 Governor Jon S. Corzine confirmed the nomination and Fisher was sworn in on March 7, 2009.
-Fisher served as chair of the New Jetsey state soil conservation committee and was a member of the State Planning Committee from 2009-2023.
+Fisher served as chair of the New Jersey state soil conservation committee and was a member of the State Planning Committee from 2009-2023.
 He was also past Present President of The Northeast State Departments of Agriculture and Past treasurer and Vice-President of the National Associations of Departments of Agriculture(NSADA)He additionally serves as President of Food Export Northeast.
 Mr Fisher was Chairman of The State Soil Conservation Committee.
 Fisher retained the role during the governorship of Chris Christie and was also chosen by incoming governor Phil Murphy to continue in the position; the position of Agriculture Secretary.